Eddie Murray (American football): Detroit Lions

 On June 2, 1999, he signed a one-day contract to retire with the Detroit Lions.

 Dallas Cowboys (second stint)

 On December 9, 1999, he was signed and brought out of retirement by the Dallas Cowboys after being out of football for over a year, to replace Richie Cunningham.
+He appeared in 4 games, making 7-of-9 field goals (77.8%) and 10-of-10 extra points (100%).
 He wasn't re-signed after the season and was replaced with Tim Seder.

 Washington Redskins (second stint)

 On November 9, 2000, he was signed by the Washington Redskins as part of a revolving door of kickers and at the time was the league's oldest player.
 He struggled during the season and missed 2 game-winning field goal attempts, the latter of which a 49-yard attempt to beat the Super Bowl-bound Giants in Week 14 that landed short.
 He wasn't re-signed and retired as the 16th highest scorer in NFL history.
 His 250 career NFL games set the record for a Canadian-born player, which was broken by long snapper L.P.
 Ladouceur in 2020.